 - Muscle spasms

 - Excessive sweating

-Magic mushrooms also cause much more severe side effects when taken at higher doses.
+Magic mushrooms also cause much more severe psychological consequences of psilocybin use side effects when taken at high doses and in regular use.
 These include the following:

 - Suicidal thoughts